 Add bok choy leaves and white portions of green onions and stir often until wilted, 2 minutes.

-Add sauce, Sriracha (to taste), cashews, tofu, and noodles and stir until warmed through.
+Add stir-fry sauce, Sriracha (to taste), cashews, tofu, noodles, and ¼ tsp. salt and stir until warmed through.

 Remove from burner.